Kinvey/kinvey-cli/README.md

 * `flex init`

    Configures Kinvey CLI to work with a specific Flex Service through prompts.
 This command is designed to be executed in a Node.js project directory where it creates a `.kinvey` configuration file.
 Information inside the file is saved per profile.
 Each successive execution in the same directory overwrites the respective profile section in the configuration file.
-Command-line options that specify the same data as the prompted-for data are ignored.
+This command requires that either an active profile is set or a profile is specified using the `--profile` option.
+Profile data options such as `--email`, `--password`, and `--instanceId` are ignored if specified.

 * `flex deploy`